 Using Codesys soft PLC¶

 We run the Codesys (“COntroller DEvelopment SYStem”) runtime on a Raspberry Pi, and the setup is done using a Windows-based software (Codesys Development System).
+Your Windows laptop is used to make changes to the PLC (IO-controller) settings, but it does not act as an IO-controller.

 Download and installation of Codesys Development System on a Windows PC¶